Saradhe07/BeautifulSoup/README.md

 # 📄 What This Script Does

-Fetches HTML content from the URL
+-Fetches HTML content from the URL

-Parses the HTML using BeautifulSoup
+-Parses the HTML using BeautifulSoup

-Extracts:
+-Extracts:

-Page title
+     -Page title

-Main heading
+     -Main heading

-All paragraphs
+     -All paragraphs

-Specific div tags using classes
+     -Specific div tags using classes

-All images (prints src attributes)
+     -All images (prints src attributes)

-All hyperlinks on the page
+     -All hyperlinks on the page